Bread Technologyintermediateprofessional bakers21 min read · updated 2026-06-26

 Four principal bread mixing methods — key parameters compared

 Each row covers one method as practised in commercial bakeries.
 Figures are typical ranges; actual values depend on recipe, flour quality and equipment.
 Source reliability varies — see claims_supported notes.
 Single-source figures are marked *single-source*.
-FLAG: yeast dosages and ascorbic acid levels should be validated against supplier technical data for specific flours and equipment.
+Quality note: yeast dosages and ascorbic acid levels should be validated against supplier technical data for specific flours and equipment.

 ParameterStraight DoughSponge-and-DoughChorleywood (CBP)Activated Dough Development (ADD)